Criticism of Hinduism: Caste system

-Buddhism rejecting the caste system

 The Buddhist practices existed parallel to, but in direct divergence in essence, to the Brahminical beliefs.
 The former religious dictums held that worldly superiority was not achieved through birth or some unprecedented bias from the god, but from abstinence and patience upheld against the desires of the material.
-The Brahmans observed that a ranking was a default system that pre-existed at the time of birth, based on the varna (the color and race) and the jati (birth) that divided the best and fortunate to the least fortunate, and then there were the untouchables (the shudras).
-The buddhist maintained this to be a downright altruistic conduct that served but the interests of only a few men, and unfairly.
+The Brahmins observed that a ranking was a default system that pre-existed at the time of birth, based on the varna and the jāti that divided the best and fortunate to the least fortunate, and then there were the untouchables.
+The Buddhists maintained this to be a downright altruistic conduct that served but the interests of only a few men, and unfairly.
 They swore by the belief that all men were born equal, and each found nirvana through ones own trials by self realization.

+Criticism by Western observers

+Scottish historian James Mill was critical of Indian society, culture, and Hinduism.
+He criticised Hindus and attributed a number of traits to them such as "indolence, avarice, lack of cleanliness, ignorance, absence of rational thought, insincerity, mendacity, perfidy, and indifference to the feeling of others".

+Niccolao Manucci criticised Hinduism and called it "nothing but a confused mixture of absurdities and coarse imaginations, unworthy of the rational man".

+Albert Schweitzer criticised Hinduism as "a religion of life-negation and a denial of significance to human life and history".